 Exemptions / Non-compliance with Uniform Policy

 Students who are unable to meet the Uniform Policy on any particular day must bring a note from a parent explaining the reasons for non-compliance.
-This is to be handed in to Student Services before the start of school.
-The Associate Principal will determine whether or not a dress code exemption pass will be issued.
+This is to be handed in to Student Central before the start of school.
+A Student Central staff member will determine whether or not a dress code exemption pass is required.

 Caps or Hats